-To be honest, my expectations weren’t that high when we first went… there had been so much hype in the lead up to the opening of Bungarribee Park, that I wasn’t sure it would live up to it.
+To be honest, my expectations weren’t that high when we first went back in April 2017.
+There had been so much hype in the lead up to the opening of Bungarribee Park in March 2017, that I wasn’t sure it would live up to it.
 But we were really impressed and we all left with BIG smiles on our faces.
 And it has been the same every time we’ve visited since!

 Unfortunately with little shade when it first opened, we kept our visits to cloudy, cooler days.
 But that all changed in November when shade sails were installed – YAY!
 And we can now visit whenever we want.
 We play tested the new shade on a hot sunny day in early December 2018 and they worked a treat!
 The temperature difference was significant and we happily played for hours.